markmerker/thinkcspy/_sources/GeneralIntro/LPS/OverviewComputerPrograms.rst

 |NOTE| :notetext:`Communication Devices allow computer to send information to and from one another.` Examples of these component are  WiFi routers, modes and network connectors.
 They send and receive messages, which allow your computer to talk to the computer on the next desk, through a local network, or to computers all over the world, through the internet.

 |
+   **Figure 1.
+This diagram shows a CPU and some of the different types of devices with which it inputs and outputs data.**

 .. image:: Figures/cpu_program_io.png
    :alt: CPU and devices
    :align: center
-**This diagram shows a CPU and some of the different types of devices with which it inputs and outputs data.**

 |
 |